Customize your Duo experience by changing global settings in the Duo Admin Panel.

 If this option is enabled, users who do not authenticate for the specified number of days are moved into the "Trash" users view and put into "pending deletion" status.
 This also applies to existing users who have not authenticated within the newly configured inactivity period.
 After seven days with "pending deletion" status, the user is permanently deleted from Duo.
 If the user successfully authenticates to Duo during the seven day "pending deletion" period, then the user is restored to normal active status in Duo and the inactivity timer is reset.

 For example, you may have users who were enrolled in Duo 100 days ago but some have not authenticated since shortly after enrolling.
-If you enable inactive user expiration and set the maximum number of days to 90, then users who last authenticated more than 90 days ago are marked as "pending deletion" and are deleted seven days later if they do not authenticate again.
-Going forward, any user whose inactivity counter reaches 90 days will also be put into "pending deletion" status for seven days, and then deleted if they do not authenticate again during the seven day "pending deletion" waiting period.
+If you enable inactive user expiration and set the maximum number of days to 90, then users who last authenticated more than 90 days ago are moved into the Trash to be deleted seven days later if they do not authenticate again.
+Going forward, any user whose inactivity counter reaches 90 days will also be put into the Trash for seven days, and then deleted if they do not authenticate again during the seven day waiting period.

 A user deleted by the system for inactivity will need to re-enroll in Duo in order to authenticate again.